pmlopes/pmlopes.github.io/_posts/2017-01-25-Vertx-Polyglot-Proxy-Services.md

 Until now this protocol was only implemented in Java so all the polyglot users would not benefit from it, but was this a limitation?

 No, just because the contract is a Java interface it does not mean that it cannot be implemented by any other language.
-For example say that you have the contract:
+For example, say that you have the contract:

 ```java
 @VertxGen